konstantinmuenster/gatsby-theme-portfolio-minimal/README.md

    npm install -g gatsby-cli
    ```

 2. Create a new Gatsby site with the Portfolio Minimal Theme Starter.

    ```sh
    gatsby new portfolio-minimal https://github.com/konstantinmuenster/gatsby-starter-portfolio-minimal-theme
    ```

-#### For An Existing Project
+### For An Existing Project

-If you already have a site you’d like to add the theme to, you can manually configure it.
+If you already have a site you’d like to add the theme to, you can install it and manually configure it.

-1. Install the Gatsby Theme Portfolio Minimal as a package.
+1. Install the Gatsby Theme Portfolio Minimal via npm or yarn.

     ```sh
     npm install gatsby-theme-portfolio-minimal